zhangyihome/code-push-cli/cli/README.md

 code-push release MyApp ./CodePush 1.0.0
 ```

-Achieving the equivalent behavior with the `release-react` command would simply require the following command, which is generally less erorr-prone:
+Achieving the equivalent behavior with the `release-react` command would simply require the following command, which is generally less error-prone:

 ```shell
 code-push release-react MyApp ios
 ```

-*NOTE: We believe that the `release-react` command should be valuable for most React Native developers, so if you're finding that it isn't flexible enough or missing a key featue, please don't hesistate to [let us know](mailto:codepushfeed@microsoft.com), so that we can improve it.*
+*NOTE: We believe that the `release-react` command should be valuable for most React Native developers, so if you're finding that it isn't flexible enough or missing a key feature, please don't hesistate to [let us know](mailto:codepushfeed@microsoft.com), so that we can improve it.*

 #### App name parameter